kangarko/docs/docs/guides/configuration/index.md

     ---

-    Understand the logging mechanisms of `MineBot`.
-This section explains how to set up and manage logs to monitor your bot's activities effectively.
+    This section explains how to set up and manage logs to monitor your bot' activities effectively.

     [:octicons-arrow-right-24: Learn more](./logging.md)